PNHRSPNHRSPNHRS

 Who can apply?

-All undergraduate students of Pharmacy, Chemistry, Nursing, and Health and Allied Sciences who have thesis proposals on natural products may apply.
-The proposed thesis study must use plants indigenous in the region.
-The project must be completed a year after receiving the grant.
+The search is open to all undergraduate students of Colleges of Pharmacy, Chemistry, Nursing, and Health and Allied Sciences who have thesis proposals on natural products, specifically utilizing indigenous plants in the region.
+The thesis projects must be completed no later than May 31, 2023.

 How to apply?

-Applicants should submit the following documents to the Regional Health Research and Development Consortium (RHRDC):
+Applicants should submit the following documents to their respective Regional Health Research and Development Consortium (RHRDC):

-3. Soft copy of the proposal (word format)
+3. Soft copy of the proposal (word and PDF format);

 • Bureau of Animal Industry clearance for studies involving animal subjects